-Walking down secluded paths flanked by large lava rocks and cacti to arrive at nearly deserted postcard-perfect beaches alive with marine iguanas and sea lions.
+Walking down secluded paths flanked by large lava rocks and cacti to arrive at nearly deserted postcard-perfect beaches with few people but plenty of marine iguanas and sea lions.

-Riding electric scooters to El Chato Giant Tortoise Reserve to see some Galapagos tortoises.
-The coolest thing about them is that each one has a unique look on his wrinkled old tortoise face.
+Riding electric scooters to El Chato Giant Tortoise Reserve to see some Galapagos Tortoises.
+The coolest thing about them is that each has a unique look on its wrinkled old tortoise face.

 Seeing blue-footed boobies perched on a cliff and later sharing the waters of the Pacific Ocean with them.
 Their numbers had been declining but are now on the rise.
 This article from the Galapagos Conservancy, Inc. explains the reasons.